 “The agency has equally designed and is implementing other intervention programmes,” Fasanya said.

-In his remarks, Chairman of Iseyin Local Government Oyo State, Hon.
-Mufutau Abilawon commended the federal government and SMEDAN for implementing the programme.
+In his remarks, the Chairman of Iseyin Local Government Oyo State, Hon.
+Mufutau Abilawon, commended the federal government and SMEDAN for implementing the programme.

-“We are happy for the empowerment given to Aso Oke weavers and we want more of it.
+“We are happy for the empowerment given to Aso Oke weavers and want more.

 “The association of Asooke Weavers also are doing a lot to export aso oke to the world but more support is required,” Abilawon said.